almende/eve/java_hosting.md

   This url needs to be specified, as it is not possible for an agent to know via what servlet it is being called.

-- A parameter *agent.classes* containing a list with the agent classes which will be hosted by the servlet.
+- A parameter *agents* containing a list with the agent classes which will be hosted by the servlet.
   Eve comes with a number of example agents, such as the CalcAgent and the EchoAgent, these agents can be used to test if the application runs correctly.